-In fact, a good few years ago, and with a desire to satisfy some of their clientele’s richer pallets – including Miss Windsor’s! stronger flavoursome teas from Assam, Kenya, and Rwanda were fused together by a local tea merchant called Primo Coffee thus, creating this bespoke blend of tea.
+In fact, a good few years ago, and with a desire to satisfy some of their clientele’s richer palates – including Miss Windsor’s! stronger flavoursome teas from Assam, Kenya, and Rwanda were fused together by a local tea merchant called Primo Coffee, thus creating this bespoke blend of tea.

-Whilst waiting for the afternoon tea goodies to arrive I explored my surroundings, and within no time I spied a baby grand piano, but unfortunately, we had just missed the pianist’s last performance.
-Nevertheless, such a magnificent, yet elegant instrument glistened brightly beneath the spotlights; similar to the hard lacquered shell of a ginormous ‘black beetle’ – Oh, how dazzling!
+Whilst waiting for the afternoon tea goodies to arrive I explored my surroundings, and within 'two shakes of a lambs tail' I spied a baby grand piano, but unfortunately, we had just missed the pianist’s last performance.
+Nevertheless, such a magnificent, yet elegant instrument glistened brightly beneath the spotlights; similar to the hard lacquered shell of a ginormous black beetle – Oh, how dazzling!

 Cheerio for now,